More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Introduction

 \subsection{The point process limit}

 Now we investigate the point process limit of $\Lambda_n$ as $n\to\infty$.
-The limiting point process is not the clock process or Poisson process, and does not match with point processes from existing random matrix models.
+The limiting point process is not the Clock process or Poisson process, and does not match existing point processes from random matrix models.
 Rather, they are characterized as zeros of complex analytic functions.

 We introduce the following set of Prüfer coordinates: Since for any real vector $(a,b)^t$,

 we shall write

 where $q^\lambda(t)$ satisfies $q^\lambda(0)=1$.
 Define also